Products

 Thermal actuators convert a temperature change into mechanical motion.
-Dating back to the early 1900s, the technology utilized in our thermostatic valves is referred to as phase-change technology.
-Our thermal actuators are filled with our exclusive Thermoloid® paraffin wax element that changes phase from solid-to-liquid, on increasing temperature, and from liquid-to-solid, on decreasing temperature to produce a usable stroke.
+The phase-change technology utilized in our thermal control valves has been used dating back to the early 1900s, to change phase from solid-to-liquid, on increasing temperature, and from liquid-to-solid, on decreasing temperature to produce a usable stroke.

-The unique quality of paraffin wax, which sits at the heart of each of our temperature control valves, is that it is predictable.
+The unique quality of paraffin wax, which sits at the heart of each of our TCVs, is its predictability.
 When exposed to variations in temperature within its active range (typically 10°F), the performance of the thermostatic element can be predicted with a relatively high degree of accuracy, which is why thermal actuators are used as primary reference standards by ASTM for instrument calibration.

-The Thermoloid® material is sealed inside our actuators by a diaphragm.
+At the heart of all our valves is a thermal actuator that contains our patented Thermoloid® paraffin wax element.
 As temperature increases above the melting point of the Thermoloid® material, it expands in volume and pushes against a diaphragm, which in turn pushes on a piston.

 In its “hot position,” the piston acts as a valve stem, opening or closing the valve.
 As the Thermoloid® material cools below its melting point, it compresses, and a spring returns the piston and diaphragm to the “cold position.”